64 Educational Brain Breaks Your Students Will Love

 Have kids sit quietly with their eyes closed.
 Ring a chime or gong.
 Have them listen carefully to the chime, feeling the vibration in their body as the sound reverberates and then slowly fades.
 Tell them to breathe slowly and deeply as they focus on the sound.

-A deck of mindfulness cards for kids on a table as an example of a brain break.
+A deck of mindfulness cards for kids on a table as an example of an educational brain break.

 9. Do a quick mindfulness activity